 NB-IoT networks are designed for machine-to-machine communication, which generally requires low data rates.
 When building NB-IoT networks, it is essential to test the performance of new implementations to ensure that the required network quality is available.
 Tests to measure the quality of service (QoS) in NB-IoT networks are typically performed with NB-IoT modules that are controlled by software.

 Our measurement software R&S®ROMES4 commands NB-IoT modules and evaluates test results.
 Until now, these measurements have not been significantly different from standard QoS measurements in LTE networks.
 Apart from the enormous difference in the achievable data rate, however, we’ve observed that cheap NB-IoT modules behave quite differently than commercially available high-end LTE-A smartphones.

-Depending on the used NB-IoT module, before actually starting a data transfer test, it may be necessary first to actively switch the module on, and command network selection and attach procedure.
+Depending on the used NB-IoT module, before actually starting a data transfer test, it may be necessary to actively switch the module on and command a network selection and attach procedure.
 Some modules allow establishing a connection to the Internet via the measurement computer’s modem or network card driver, while others require an AT command script to set tests up.

 Test preparation in NB-IoT networks